 1. Visit Turtle Hill

-3. Take a canopy tour
+4. Take a night tour

-4. Go fishing
+5. Go fishing

 All the canals here offer plenty of fishing opportunities.
 The lodges, as well as some independent operators in town, can even cook what you catch for dinner.
 Common fish here include tarpon, snook, red snapper, rainbow bass, and barracuda.
 Tortuguero Adventures can quote you a rate based on your budget (you can go fishing in a canoe, kayak, or go out in a larger motorboat, depending on how much you want to spend).